jfkuang/CFAM/README.md

-Contrast-guided Feature Adjustment Module for Visual Information Extraction
+Code and dataset for Visual Information Extraction in the Wild: Practical Dataset and End-to-end Solution.
+(ICDAR2023)